Billie Piper: Accolades

 Piper has won and been nominated for more than 70 recognised awards.
 During her musical career, she was nominated for two BRIT Awards in 1999.
 In 2005 and 2006, she won two National Television Awards for Best Actress for her acting work in Doctor Who.
-She has also been nominated for two British Academy Television Awards for Best Supporting Actress and Best Actress for her performances in the television dramas Collateral (2018) and I Hate Suzie (2020–present), respectively.
+She has also been nominated for two British Academy Television Awards for Best Supporting Actress and Best Actress for her performances in the television dramas Collateral (2018) and I Hate Suzie (2020–2022), respectively.

 For her role in the 2016 production of Federico García Lorca's Yerma, Piper has won a total of six Best Actress awards, including the Laurence Olivier Award, and is now the only actor to have earned all of the currently available UK theatre Best Actress awards for a single performance.